 The National Museum of American History is part of the free Smithsonian museum complex along the National Mall in Washington, D.C.
 The exhibits preserve a collection of national treasures from military conflicts to movie artifacts that put America on full display.
 Visitors are allowed to bring food and drinks in resealable containers as long as they are kept in a backpack or bag.
 Food items can only be consumed in one of the two museum cafeterias.

 The Field Museum

 One of the most popular things to do in Chicago, The Field Museum is a larger-than-life history museum known for its dinosaur bones, Egyptian tombs and everything in between.
-Adult admission is $38, and guests are allowed to bring their own brown-bag lunches as long as food is consumed only in designated areas.
+Adult admission starts at about $26, and guests are allowed to bring their own brown-bag lunches as long as food is consumed only in designated areas.

 The Gorge Amphitheatre

 A bucket-list concert venue for many, the Gorge Amphitheatre in Washington overlooks the Columbia River and is home to summer music concerts, including the popular Watershed Festival.
 Tickets for the three-day festivals run several hundred dollars, and most people camp and make a weekend out of it.
 Each guest can bring a clear plastic gallon-sized bag of food and one factory-sealed plastic 20-ounce water bottle into the venue itself.